 Pilning station is a potential major transport resource for the local community and the surrounding area.
 It is currently wasting away, criminally neglected and rendered virtually unusable by years of lack of maintenance and negative thinking.
 With imagination, forward planning and sensible investment it could be so very much more!

-Pilning is an unstaffed single platform station situated on the South Wales main line between Cardiff and Bristol.
+But for now, Pilning is an unstaffed single platform station situated on the South Wales main line between Cardiff and Bristol.
 Long neglected by the railway authorities, it has no service at all on Mondays to Fridays or on Sundays, and has just two trains on Saturdays.
-Unsurprisingly, with such a poor service, it is currently the 3rd least used station in the country, with just 23 entries recorded in 2015/16.
-In the Autumn of 2016, the footbridge at Pilning station was removed to provide clearance for the installation of the overhead electric power supply for new trains.
-The westbound platform subsequently closed, thus limiting our travel to only two Saturday trains, both in the same direction towards Bristol – one at 08:33, the other at 13:35.
+Unsurprisingly, with such a poor service, by 2015/16 it had sunk to the level of “3rd least-used station in the country” with just 46 entries and exits recorded.
+A further blow came in November 2016, when its footbridge was removed to provide clearance for the installation of the overhead electric power supply for new trains.
+The westbound platform subsequently closed, thus limiting our travel to only two Saturday trains, both in the same direction towards Bristol – one at 08:33, the other at 13:34 (amended to 15:34 from 6 January 2018).
 To get back from Bristol, you have to go through Pilning non-stop to Severn Tunnel Junction, change trains there (after a three quarters of an hour’s wait) and come back again.

 However, it needn’t be like this.
 As a result of the publicity surrounding the footbridge demolition, usage shot up five-fold for the period 2016/17, lifting the station’s dubious 3rd-from-bottom rating up 17 places.
 In 2018, the usage doubled again, moving Pilning out of the 30 “least-used” UK stations.